 There’s another step that many people don’t even realize.
 It’s called the underwriting stage.
-An underwriter is the person that gets the application from the loan processor.
-It is that underwriter’s job to assess if you are eligible for the mortgage loan you are applying for, states Freddie Mac’s Your Step-by-Step Mortgage Guide.
+An underwriter is the person who gets the application from the loan processor.
+It is the underwriter’s job to assess if you are eligible for the mortgage loan you are applying for, states Freddie Mac’s Your Step-by-Step Mortgage Guide.
 It is the process that your lender uses to assess your eligibility to receive a mortgage loan.

 Underwriting involves the evaluation of your ability to repay the mortgage loan.
 An underwriter will approve or reject your mortgage loan application based on your credit history, employment history, assets, debts and other factors.
 It’s all about whether that underwriter feels you can repay the loan that you want.